erikwatson/Spider/README.md

 Don't bother yet.
 I'll update this when it's ready to be played with.

 This is what it's like to start a new project that connects to an SQLite3 database.
+Connecting to a database is optional, but you'll probably want one.

 ```haxe
 public function new() {